-The advancements in technology have paved the way for new ways to make money.
+Technological advancements have paved the way for new ways to make money.
 Clinical Trials are one of them.
-Yes, they are not a full-time job or a business opportunity but if you want to make some scratch on the side, they are an excellent option but before you sign up for a trial, consider the following!
+Yes, they are not a full-time job or a business opportunity, but if you want to make some scratch on the side, they are an excellent option before you sign up for a trial, consider the following!

 Inpatient or Outpatient

 Inpatient Trials require the volunteer to stay at the Institute for the length of the study.
 Yes, it also includes the whole night.
 On the contrary, outpatient trials require the volunteer to appear for initial screening, trial start and follow-up sessions.

 Control or Test

 You should know that volunteers are categorized into different categories.
 These are control and tests groups.
 The control group is not introduced to the intervention; they usually get a placebo.
 The volunteers are recruited to be a part of the control group.
 They are not exposed to specific tests performed in the institute.
 They are more for the study purposes.